PrefectHQ/prefect/docs/guides/upgrade-guide-agents-to-workers.md

 1. [Create a work pool](/concepts/work-pools/#work-pool-configuration) of the same type as the infrastructure block you are currently using.

     1. Any work pool infrastructure type other than `Prefect Agent` will work.
-    2. Referencing the configurations you've set on the infrastructure block, set similar flow run infrastructure configurations on the work pool.
+    2. Referencing the configuration you've set on the infrastructure block, set similar flow run infrastructure configuration on the work pool.

 2. [Start a worker](/concepts/work-pools/#starting-a-worker) to poll this work pool.
 You should see the command to start the worker as soon as you save your new work pool.